-The Interim Biogeographic Regionalisation of Australia (IBRA) defines 'bioregions' as large land areas characterised by broad, landscape-scale natural features and environmental processes that influence the functions of entire ecosystems (Department of the Environment 2014b; Thackway & Cresswell 1995).
+The IBRA defines 'bioregions' as large land areas characterised by broad, landscape-scale natural features and environmental processes that influence the functions of entire ecosystems (Department of the Environment 2014b; Thackway & Cresswell 1995).
 They categorise the large-scale geophysical patterns that occur across the Australian continent that are linked to fauna and flora assemblages and processes at the ecosystem scale (Thackway & Cresswell 1995).

 Western Australia contains 26 IBRA bioregions and 53 subregions.
-The study area is situated on the border to two bioregions; the Gascoyne bioregion and Little Sandy Desert bioregion (Figure 3-1).
-The study area is situated at the junction of the Augustus subregion (GAS3) of the Gascoyne bioregion and Trainor subregion (LSD2) of the Little Sandy Desert bioregion (Figure 3-1).
+The study area is situated on the border to two bioregions; the Gascoyne bioregion and Little Sandy Desert bioregion (Figure 3-1); At the junction of the Augustus subregion (GAS3) of the Gascoyne bioregion and Trainor subregion (LSD2) of the Little Sandy Desert bioregion (Figure 3-1).

-The Trainor subregion (LSD2) is characterised by (Cowan & Kendrick 2001):
+The Trainor subregion (LSD2) contains the target potassium hosting aquifers and is characterised by (Cowan & Kendrick 2001):

-- red centre desert on Neoproterozoic sedimentary basement (Officer Basin) - red Quaternary dune fields with abrupt Proterozoic sandstone ranges of Bangemall Basin - shrub steppe of acacias, Aluta maisonneuvei and grevilleas over Triodia schinzii on sandy surfaces - sparse shrub-steppe over Triodia basedowii on stony hills - eucalypt and coolabah communities and bunch grasses on alluvial deposits and drainage lines associated with ranges - arid climate with episodic summer rainfall.
+- red centre desert on Neoproterozoic sedimentary basement (Officer Basin) - red Quaternary dune fields with abrupt Proterozoic sandstone ranges of Bangemall Basin - shrub-steppe of acacias, Aluta maisonneuvei and grevilleas over Triodia schinzii on sandy surfaces - sparse shrub-steppe over Triodia basedowii on stony hills - eucalypt and coolabah communities and bunch grasses on alluvial deposits and drainage lines associated with ranges - arid climate with episodic summer rainfall.

-The Augustus subregion (GAS3) is characterised by (Desmond et al. 2001):
+The Augustus subregion (GAS3) contains the target freshwater processing aquifers and is characterised by (Desmond et al. 2001):